dusk-network/plonk/docs/notes-prove-verify.md

 constraints and computes
 an exact fitting solution.

-Linear Algebra dictates that interpolation polynomial ought to be formed from the system \\({\mathbf A}(x)\\) =
+Linear Algebra dictates that the interpolation polynomial ought to be formed from the system \\({\mathbf A}(x)\\) =
 \\({\mathbf b}\\),
 where \\({\mathbf b}\_i\\) =